-Matteo Renzi became the youngest prime minister in modern Italian history after triggering the ouster his fellow centre-left Democratic Party (PD) member Enrico Letta in February 2014.
+Matteo Renzi became the youngest prime minister in modern Italian history after triggering the ousting of his fellow centre-left Democratic Party (PD) colleague Enrico Letta in February 2014.

 Mr Renzi came to power with a programme of rapid economic and political reform, including tax cuts, investment in jobs and removing law-making powers from the upper house, the Senate.

 Unusually, the PD leader was not a member of parliament when President Giorgio Napolitano nominated him to form a government, but the outgoing mayor of his native Florence.

 Mr Letta had resigned after only a year as prime minister after the PD voted in favour of an urgent change of government to push through reforms.

 The showdown came after Mr Renzi, who was elected the party's leader in December 2013, called for "profound change" to get Italy "out of the quagmire".